Antix-Development/FontApp/README.md

 - JS Names - Selecting this option will cause strings in the output JSON file to be of the correct format for JavaScript.

+- Minify - Selecting this option will cause JSON output to be minified (all whitespace removed, and a single line of text).

 ```
 FONTNAME=Exocet-Light
 SPACING=2